Kampala Travel Guide: 15 Best Things to do in Kampala, Uganda

 Sadly not much remains from that time, but you can still visit the Kasubi Tombs, where four of the kings of Buganda, known as kabakas, are buried.

-The Kasubi Tombs are located 5 km away from Kampala city centre on Kasubi Hill.
+This UNESCO World Heritage Site is situated 5 km away from the city centre on Kasubi Hill.

-The UNESCO World Heritage site’s grand thatched building that housed the tombs was sadly destroyed in a fire in 2010, but a careful reconstruction is under way.
-And taking a tour still offers the opportunity to get fascinating insights about culture and traditions of the Baganda people.
+And taking a tour here offers you the opportunity to get fascinating insights about culture and traditions of the Baganda people.

-7. Attending Traditional Dance Performance At Ndere Cultural Centre
+7. Attend Traditional Dance Performances At Ndere Cultural Centre

-The word ‘Ndere’ means ‘flute’ in local Luganda language.
-The cultural center has the biggest and the oldest traditional dancing troupe in Uganda.
+Meaning “flute” in local Luganda language, Ndere is the biggest and the oldest traditional dancing troupe in Uganda.

 8. Explore Buganda Royal Tourism Circuit